N-HANS/N-HANS/README.md

 |__selective noise suppresion__| nhans_denoiser audio_examples/noisy --pos=audio_examples/pos --neg=audio_examples/neg |
 |__speech separation__| nhans_separator audio_examples/mixed --pos=audio_examples/target --neg=audio_examples/interference|

-### Train your own N-HANS
+## Train your own N-HANS
-You can download the respository to train your own selective noise suppression system and speech separation system using N-HANS architecture.
+You can download the respository to train your own selective audio suppression system and separation system using N-HANS architecture.
-1. To train a selective noise suppression system, please direct to N-HANS/N_HANS___Selective_Noise/ and create clean speech and noise list using __create_seeds(speech_dir, noise_dir)__, which will generate for each a .pkl file.
+1. To train a selective audio suppression system, please go into N-HANS/N_HANS___Selective_Noise/ and create clean speech and noise list using __create_seeds__ specific to your folders containg speech .wav files and noise .wav files, which will generate for two .pkl files.
-To train a speech separation system, please direct to N-HANS/N_HANS___Speech_Separation/ and create target and interference speech list using __create_seeds(target_dir, interference_dir)__, which will generate for each a .pkl file.
+To train an speech separation system, please go into N-HANS/N_HANS___Speech_Separation/ and create target and interference speech list using __create_seeds__ specific to your folder containing speech .wav files, which will produce a .pkl file.

 - The AudioSet noise seeds list that we used for generating training, validation and test set in our publication is provided as .pkl files in __AudioSet_seeds__ above.

 2. Run main.py script with your specifications, as FLAGS appear in the following table (default specifications were used to achieve our trained_models).
 The reader.py provides the training, validataion and test data pipeline and feeds the data to main.py, in which N-HANS neural networks are constructed.